Vivekanandha21/Vivekanandha21/README.md

 ## 🚀 About Me

-I'm A Passionate Techie With Hands-On Experience As An AS400 System Administrator At IBM/Kyndryl, Where I Managed Mission-Critical Internal And Finance-Related Projects Focusing On System Stability, Compliance, And Operations.
-My Journey Has Given Me A Strong Foundation In Enterprise Infrastructure And Monitoring, And I'm Now Channeling That Expertise Into Devops—Bridging The Gap Between Operations And Automation.
+I'm A Passionate Techie With Hands-On Experience As An AS400 System Administrator At IBM/Kyndryl, Where I Managed Mission-Critical Internal And Finance-Related Projects Focusing On System Stability, Compliance, and Operations.
+My Journey Has Given Me A Strong Foundation in Enterprise Infrastructure and Monitoring, And I'm Now Channeling That Expertise Into Devops—Bridging The Gap Between Operations and Automation.

 ---